The Living Daylights (song): Origin and recording

-In an interview with NME in 2022, Harket commented further that; “It was down to a clash in mentalities.
+In an interview with NME in 2022, Harket commented further that; "It was down to a clash in mentalities.
 His mentality was the way it was and it surfaced in various ways.
 None of us agreed with his worldview and the way he spoke about other human beings.
-We couldn’t speak a common language between each other.
-But his input in the song was essentially just making a few changes to the verse melody: the rest was already there.”
+We couldn't speak a common language between each other.
+But his input in the song was essentially just making a few changes to the verse melody: the rest was already there."

 Waaktaar stated that although Barry produced the track, he never contributed to the songwriting process and should not have been credited as such.
 (The band Duran Duran made similar claims after they worked briefly with Barry on the theme to the previous Bond film, "A View to a Kill", in 1985.)
-The situation grew even more tense when Harket and company informed the producers they’d be skipping the London premiere.
-“We fell out with [Bond composer] John Barry, and also the whole Bond Broccoli people [the producers], because we didn’t come to the premiere in London.
+The situation grew even more tense when Harket and company informed the producers they would not attend the London premiere.
+"We fell out with [Bond composer] John Barry, and also the whole Bond Broccoli people [the producers], because we didn't come to the premiere in London.
 We informed them that, on the date that they had set, we were booked fully in Japan for a big tour.
-We couldn’t make it.”
-The Bond camp assumed A-ha would give in.

-“They didn’t think we were serious.
-And we didn’t show up.
+We couldn't make it."
+The Bond camp assumed A-ha would change their minds.
+"They didn't think we were serious.
+And we didn't show up.
 They went ballistic.
-They pulled the song from the American version.
+They pulled the song from the American version."
 However, Waaktaar has also said: "I loved the stuff he [John Barry] added to the track.
 I mean, it gave it this sort of really cool string arrangement.
 That's when it, for me, started to sound like a Bond thing."

 Release and reception

 "The Living Daylights" was released in the summer of 1987.
-The song peaked at number five in the United Kingdom and number one in Norway.
+The song peaked at number five on the UK Singles Chart and number one in Norway.

-The song remains one of A-ha's most played songs in live concerts and has often been extended into a "sing-along" with the audience, as featured on the live album How Can I Sleep with Your Voice in My Head.
-In live performances, Paul Waaktaar often included the main James Bond Theme in his guitar solo.
+The song remains one of A-ha's most played songs in live concerts and has often been extended into a "sing-along" with the audience, as featured on the 2003 live album How Can I Sleep with Your Voice in My Head.
+In live performances, Waaktaar often included the main "James Bond Theme" in his guitar solo.

 Evan Cater of AllMusic said the song was "a strong sample of Seven and the Ragged Tiger-influenced Europop, enhanced by Morten Harket's powerhouse falsetto vocals."

-South African heavy metal band The Narrow released a cover version in 2005.
+South African heavy metal band The Narrow released a cover version on their album Travellers in 2005.